How To Protect Disabled Or Impaired Loved Ones

 A well-intentioned inheritance to an elderly or disabled loved one could result in exactly the opposite of what was intended.
 Coming into a large sum of money could disqualify him or her from eligibility for Medicaid and Supplemental Security Income (SSI).

-At the law office of L. Bruce Swiren, P.A., our estate planning lawyers have more than 50 years of experience providing dedicated service and strategic representation for Florida families.
+At the law office of Swiren Law Firm, P.A., our estate planning lawyers have more than 50 years of experience providing dedicated service and strategic representation for Florida families.
 Our goal is to preserve assets for your disabled relatives and protect eligibility for government disability programs such as Medicaid.

 Contact one of our Orlando lawyers with experience creating special needs trusts designed to protect the elderly and the disabled.